Table of Contents

 }

-The above process can also be completed in the editor, and all components must be configured accordingly:
+This process can also be completed in the editor, requiring configuration for all components:

 alt text